ComposerFreak/ExpAdv3/README.md

 All rights of Fugue Icons belong to origonal authors.

-Used under Creative Commons v3 (https://creativecommons.org/licenses/by/3.0)
+Used under Creative Commons Attribution 3.0 License (https://creativecommons.org/licenses/by/3.0)